-The art program aims to provide a welcoming and healing environment for patients, families and staff.
+Creative Road delivered a broad program of site specific artworks by Northern River’s artists for the new Byron Central Hospital.
+The art program’s aim was to provide a welcoming and healing environment for patients, families and staff.
 Our intention was to deliver a complimentary series of contemporary artworks, creating a unique identity and sense of place for the new hospital.
 Artworks were designed to inspire healing and convey a love of the natural environment.

 Photography: Louise Beaumont